Beatrix Potter: Early life

 At about the age of 14, Potter began to keep a diary, written in a simple substitution cipher of her own devising.
 Her Journal was important to the development of her creativity, serving as both sketchbook and literary experiment.
 In tiny handwriting, she reported on society, recorded her impressions of art and artists, recounted stories and observed life around her.
 The Journal, deciphered and transcribed by Leslie Linder in 1958, does not provide an intimate record of her personal life, but it is an invaluable source for understanding a vibrant part of British society in the late 19th century.
 It describes Potter's maturing artistic and intellectual interests, her often amusing insights into the places she visited, and her unusual ability to observe nature and to describe it.
 Started in 1881, her journal ends in 1897 when her artistic and intellectual energies were absorbed in scientific study and in efforts to publish her drawings.
 Precocious but reserved and often bored, she was searching for more independent activities and wished to earn some money of her own while dutifully taking care of her parents, dealing with her especially demanding mother, and managing their various households.

 Scientific illustrations and work in mycology

-Beatrix Potter's parents did not discourage higher education.
-As was common in the Victorian era, women of her class were privately educated and rarely went to university.
+In the Victorian era, women of her class were privately educated and rarely went to university.
+Potter's parents encouraged her higher education, but the social norms of the time limited her academic career within Britain's institutions.